What to Expect From GivingTuesday This Year

 INTRODUCTION

-“GivingTuesday made up about 20 percent of our employee giving and corporate matches in support of over one hundred nonprofits,” said Jonathan Perri from cryptocurrency company Ripple.
+High-volume donation days like GivingTuesday are important.
+As Jonathan Perri from cryptocurrency leader Ripple says, “GivingTuesday made up about 20 percent of our employee giving and corporate matches in support of over one hundred nonprofits" in recent years.

 “Some employees prefer giving, others prefer volunteering.
 Making sure people have options so they can participate however they choose to,” Lindsey Clark Smith of the low-code AI platform Pega said.

-“Last year we saw really high engagement but lower per-donor dollar amounts than some of the big guys out there,” said Rebecca Cohen, founder and executive director of the Brooklyn Book bodega.
+Consider employee engagement in workplace giving.
+“Last year we saw really high engagement but lower per-donor dollar amounts than some of the big guys out there,” said Rebecca Cohen, founder and executive director of the nonprofit Brooklyn Book Bodega.

 Employee engagement is one of the most important metrics for any company, but we should remember to do all we can to make sure that our level of support is helping our nonprofit partners meet their goals.